 No, not what you're thinking, not literally swallowing a fish.
 Come, let us enlighten you.

 First glance at this model, you will notice that costs goes up and revenue drops at the start of the switch into a subscription model.
 However, following the graph, after full transformation into the subscription model, costs will actually go down and revenue will eventually come back up.

 Relating this model back to Adobe, they completely switched to subscription and the revenues were down for a period of time.
 Following this drop, Adobe did not sack their staff to commensurate to their revenue.
 Instead, they did some adjustments to cost and gave detailed metrics to Wall street, 24 hours later they were back up on their feet.

 The subscription model is a low risk, high return business strategy, you would not need to worry, as long as you are keeping your customers needs and wants as your priority.

 What else are you waiting for?
 Jump on the subscription bandwagon if you do not want to get left behind.

 Interested to know more about subscriptions, or keen to banter about subscription models?
-Hit us up!
+Request our demo now!
 We are always ready to provide you with all the information that you need to kick-start your subscription journey.